Cycle events charter

 - consideration of staggered arrival of participants at the event venue to reduce traffic congestion

-- starting cyclists in groups, with appropriate gaps in between
+- starting cyclists in groups (so that they can be given final instructions) with appropriate gaps in between to enable vehicles to overtake.

-- avoiding the need for cyclists to turn right across traffic, e.g. into feed stations
+- minimising the need for cyclists to turn right across traffic, e.g. into feed stations

 - using feed station venues that will easily accommodate the volume of cyclists expected, away from passing traffic (e.g. village halls)